peterhry/peterhrynkow.com/_drafts/component-api.md

 The design of your API can have a lasting impact on the success and adoption of your component library.
 A well designed API is simple yet powerful, well-documented yet intuitive, and empowers the user to build interfaces quickly and with ease.
 In contrast, a poorly designed API is complicated, unintuitive, and frustrating to use.

 Component API design is not without its challenges, though.
 In this post, I will share my thoughts on some common API design problems.
+All of these problems boil down to a single question: Does your component library prioritize flexibility or consistency?

+First, let’s go over the various parts of a component API.

 ### What is a Component API?